vault27/Foundation/paloalto.md

 - Filter by using session filter protocol 47
 - Find the session ID and filter for session ID

+### LSVPN

+- The LSVPN does not require a GlobalProtect subscription
+- Enable SSL Between GlobalProtect LSVPN Components
+- Configure the Portal to Authenticate Satellites
+- Configure GlobalProtect Gateways for LSVPN
+- Configure the GlobalProtect Portal for LSVPN
+- Prepare the Satellite to Join the LSVPN

+#### GlobalProtect Satellite

+- Simplifies the deployment of traditional hub and spoke VPNs, enabling you to quickly deploy enterprise networks with several branch offices with a minimum amount of configuration required on the remote satellite devices.
+This solution uses certificates for device authentication and IPSec to secure data
+- The setup includes configuring the portal, gateway, and satellite
+- Generate a Root CA Certificate on the Portal (Self signed) and a Server Certificate used for Portal and Gateway certificate signed by the above Root CA
+- Export the Root CA (CACert) in PEM format, without the private key, and import it to the satellite device (Device > Certificate Management > Certificates > Import).
+This certificate on the Satellite is used to validate the Portal/ Gateway Certifcate against the CACert
+- Configure a portal (Network -> GlobalProtect -> Portals -> Add) and add the interface that will act as Portal/Gateway
+- Add satelite in Portal configuration in special Satelite Section: Name + Serial or User/pass + Gateways
+- Configure Gateway + configure Satellite there as well
+- Configure Satelite itself: Create a new IPSec tunnel config and select the type as GlobalProtect Satellite.
+Add the tunnel interface, portal config, and the interface that can reach the portal address

 ## GlobalProtect

 GlobalProtect has three major components: